Learning to drive, buying a car, tax and insurance are part of prepping a young driver for life as a motorist. But how much does it really cost?

 There isn’t a minimum requirement of hours you need to practise to take and pass your test.
 It just depends on how fast you pick it up.

-According to the DVSA, on average it takes around 45 hours of driving lessons and 22 hours of additional practice with friends or family to learn to drive.
+According to the DVSA, on average it takes around 45 hours of driving lessons and 22 hours of additional practise with friends or family to learn to drive.

 Usually between £20 and £25 per hour.